The Exchange Appeals Process

-Notice of Equal Access/Equal Opportunity and Nondiscrimination: The WA Health Benefit Exchange (WAHBE) is committed to providing services that embraces diversity, respects the rights of all individuals, is open and accessible, and is free of bias or discrimination based on, but not limited to, ethnicity, race, creed, color, religion, age, disability, sex, marital status, national origin, political opinions or affiliations, veteran status, and genetic information.
+Notice of Equal Access/Equal Opportunity and Nondiscrimination: The Washington Health Benefit Exchange (WAHBE) is committed to providing services that embrace diversity, respect the rights of all individuals, are open and accessible, and are free of bias or discrimination based on, but not limited to, ethnicity, race, creed, color, religion, age, disability, sex, marital status, national origin, political opinions or affiliations, veteran status, and genetic information.

-Anyone with questions about compliance or a complaint regarding bias, harassment or discrimination should contact the WAHBE Legal Department at:
+Anyone with questions about compliance or a complaint regarding bias, harassment or discrimination should contact the Washington Health Benefit Exchange Legal Department at:

 ATTN: Legal Division Equal Access/Equal Opportunity Coordinator PO Box 1757 Olympia, WA 98507-1757